Zander-Labuschagne/Cryptogen/README.md

 E-Mail: ZANDER.LABUSCHAGNE@PROTONMAIL.CH

 Copyright (C) 2017  Zander Labuschagne, Elnette Moller.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+The columnar transposition emcryption/decryption for files still needs fixing.
+Linux install script included and .jar file as well for other systems.
+In my experince files larger than 700MB makes the encryption/decryption unreliable.